- Wilderness Explorer

 Welcome aboard!
 Meet your crew, get settled in, and keep watch for eagles as you cruise through the Tongass Narrows out of Ketchikan.

 Wake in El Capitan Passage surrounded by breathtaking Tongass National Forest—the largest national forest in the US.
 Take a “wild” Alaska trek winding through high forest on an old logging trail, find your way to El Capitan Cave, the largest known cave in Alaska and one of the largest mapped caves in the Americas.
-And if the stars are right (okay maybe it's the tides), you just may get lucky today and snag some organic oysters from a local grower.
+And if the tides are right, you just may get lucky today and snag some organic oysters from a local grower.

 Discover living history in Klawock—one of the most authentic Tlingit villages in Alaska.
 Learn the importance of carving, gaze up at totem poles coloring the town, and hear their stories.
 Visit the carvers' shed where the art of carving and restoring totems is passed on.
 Along with its small fishing fleet, this rustic community continues to thrive on the farthest reaches of the wild Alaska coastline.
 Explore the area on foot keeping an eye for eagles and sea birds.